rohatin/backoffice-fe/README.md

 ## How to use

-1. Then, install all the needed dependencies using your desired package manager,
+1. Install dependencies

 ```
 yarn install
 ```

-3. After that, you can start using this template and edit as you like! and to start the project use
+2. Run the project

 ```
 yarn dev